Ammophila (plant)

+In Oregon, the initial planting of European marram grass to stabilize sand dunes began in the early 20th century, with heavy implementation between 1910 and 1935.
+The resulting ecological impacts and habitat alterations have developed over several decades.
+Introduced to the Oregon coast for erosion control, it spread uncontrollably, replacing native vegetation and weakening natural storm protection.

 In virtually all of the locations where it has been introduced, Ammophila is now listed as invasive.
 Ammophila infestations adversely affect coastal groundbirds and endemic dune plants, such as the western snowy plover, streaked horned lark (Eremophila alpestris strigata), and pink sand verbena (Abronia umbellata subsp. breviflora).
 In California, efforts to cull invasive Ammophila arenaria from Morro Strand State Beach began in 2000 and involved a combination of herbicide treatments and handpulling by a California Conservation Corps crew.
 That initiative produced a 60 percent mortality among the Ammophila after several months, but it was estimated that several additional rounds of treatment would be needed to fully remove the infestation, and the effort specifically focused on "relatively new infestations."
 Bulldozing has also been used as an effective mechanical treatment for Ammophila infestations in the Pacific Northwest, but research indicates that the intensity and frequency of bulldozing employed to remove Ammophila may also harm endemic dune plants and have negative impacts on dune geomorphology.